Deep Learning Algorithms for Hedging with Frictions: Experiments and Comparison Results

 \section{Experiments and Comparison Results}

+In this section, the FBSDE solver in~\ref{sub:FBSDE Solver}, the Deep Hedging algorithm in~\ref{sub:utility} as well as the proposed ST-Hedging algorithm in~\ref{sub:pasting} are implemented.
+We test them on various models which even includes more than one stocks and/or with stochastic liquidity risk, and we discuss and document their advantages and disadvantages in these empirical implementations in Section~\ref{sub: comparison}.

-In this section, the FBSDE solver algorithms described in~\ref{sub:FBSDE Solver} and the deep hedging algorithm described in~\ref{sub:utility} are implemented.
-To illustrate the performance of the FBSDE solver and the deep hedging algorithm, we consider two calibrated Bachelier models without liquidity risk: a quadratic transaction costs model, and a general power costs model with elastic parameter $q = 3/2$.
+To illustrate the performance of the FBSDE solver, the Deep Hedging and the ST-Hedging algorithm, we consider two calibrated Bachelier models without liquidity risk: a quadratic transaction costs model, and a general power costs model with elastic parameter $q = 3/2$.
 In all experiments, the parameters are from the calibration of real-world time series data in~\cite{gonon2021asset}.
-The agent's risk aversion is set to be $\gamma = 1.66\times10^{-13} $, the total shares outstanding in the market is $s = 2.46\times 10^{11}$, and the stock return is $\mu = \frac{1}{2} \gamma{\sigma^2}s$ with the stock volatility being $\sigma = 1.88 $\footnote{In~\cite{gonon2021asset}, calibration is done for an equilibrium model of two agents where the asset returns depend on the risk aversion of both agents.
+The agent's risk aversion is set to be $\gamma = 1.66\times10^{-13} $, the total shares outstanding in the market is $s = 2.46\times 10^{11}$, and the stock return is $\mu =0.072$ with the stock volatility being $\sigma = 1.88 $ \footnote{In~\cite{gonon2021asset}, calibration is done for an equilibrium model of two agents where the asset returns depend on the risk aversion of both agents.
 In our single-agent model we just take the asset's parameters to provide a more realistic numerical analysis.
 Although the models considered here are Bachelier, it can be generalized to Geometric Brownian motion models and the whole calculation and derivation follow if we switch our current analysis from shares positions to money in stock positions, with the unit of the transaction costs changed accordingly. }.
-The implementation details and codes can be found here: \href{https://github.com/InnerPeas/ML-for-Transaction-Costs/blob/main/README.md}{https://github.com/InnerPeas/ML-for-Transaction-Costs/blob/main/README.md}.
+All models were trained using the free GPU service on Google Colab.
+The implementation details and codes can be found here: \href{https://github.com/xf-shi/ML-for-Transaction-Costs/blob/main/README.md}{https://github.com/xf-shi/ML-for-Transaction-Costs/blob/main/README.md}.